clerk/javascript/docs/CONTRIBUTING.md

 Once you're ready to make changes, run `npm run dev` from the monorepo root.

 If you want to run the `dev` script of an individual package, navigate to the folder and run the script from there.
+This way you can also individually run the `build` script.

 ### Documenting your changes